 This guideline explains the standard criteria to be used by civil engineers for the design of public Pipe Storm Drain (PSD), Detention Pipe, shallow street culvert, Catch Basin (CB) and Inlet facilities.
 These guidelines are general and may be modified by Seattle Public Utilities (SPU), as required.
-All drainage improvements in the right-of-way require approval by SPU.
+All drainage improvements in the right-of-way require approval by SPU and SDOT.

 Determine the Point of Discharge

-1. Discharge to the public storm drain system is preferred over discharge to the combined sewer.
+1. Drainage discharge to the public storm drain system is preferred over discharge to the combined sewer.
 Direct pipe connections are preferred over curb or gutter discharge.
 Early consultation with SPU is advised for determination of the point of discharge.

 Grade Roadways and Alleys to Collect Drainage

-2. Grade curb returns at a minimum 0.5% slope in the flow line so that any low point is not in the marked or unmarked crosswalk, or in front of a curb ramp.
+2. Grade curb returns at a minimum 0.5% slope in the flow line so that any low point is not in a marked or unmarked crosswalk, or in front of a curb ramp.

 3. Grade right-of-way behind the curb to the street.
-Standard cross section is 2% slope to the curb per Standard Plan 400.
-When SPU agrees that the standard cross section is not feasible, especially at curb bulbs and bus bulbs, typical design considerations/ exceptions include:
+The standard cross section is shown on Standard Plan 400.
+When SPU agrees that the standard cross section is not feasible, especially at curb bulbs and bus bulbs, typical drainage design considerations/ exceptions include: